 - Women with young children are the most affected.
 The factor that the organization calls the “professional penalty of motherhood” not only acts in access to employment but follows women for much of their professional career, making it more difficult, for example, to reach leadership positions.

 - The ILO also points out that there is a gap of 20% between men’s and women’s salary.

 - In the world, 41.5% of women with university degree do not work.
 Between men, this rate drops to 17.2%.

 - According to UNESCO, about two-thirds of adults in the world who have not completed basic education are women.
 One in five girls enrolled in elementary school do not complete primary school.

 - Women’s Learning Partnership (WLP) states that growth in schooling among girls decreases child mortality and reduces family size.

-In addition to ensure compliance with one of the UN-recognized human rights, which is gender equality, this labor market imbalanced scenario generates an average loss of 15% in the economies of the countries of the Organization for Economic Cooperation and Development (OECD).
+In addition, to ensure compliance with one of the UN-recognized human rights, which is gender equality, this labour market imbalanced scenario generates an average loss of 15% in the economies of the countries of the Organization for Economic Cooperation and Development (OECD).

 Deloitte report highlighted the power of women consumers, who control spendings around $ 20 trillion worldwide and influence 80% of purchasing decisions.
 According to Goldman Sachs, countries and regions could significantly increase their GDP if the discrepancy in employment rates between men and women diminishes.
 The Eurozone, for example, could increase its GDP by 13% and Japan by 16%.

-Although studies show that advancing gender equality in the labor market generates business and increases productivity, the progress is slow.
+Although studies show that advancing gender equality in the labour market generates business and increases productivity, the progress is slow.